Heroin Addiction: Symptoms, Side Effects, and Recovery

 How Does Heroin Addiction Start?

 Heroin causes a powerful euphoric high that varies in intensity related to the amount taken and how quickly the drug enters and then binds to opioid receptors in the brain.
-Opioid receptors throughout the body regulate pain, hormone release, and feelings of pleasure and well-being.
 When heroin reaches opioid receptors in the brain’s reward center, it stimulates the release of dopamine, which reinforces repeated use.5,7

 Someone who uses heroin repeatedly may quickly find they need to increase how much they take in order to achieve the high they want.5 This physiological adaptation to a drug is known as “tolerance.”
-With repeated use and increasing doses, heroin users may be hindered by painful withdrawal symptoms when they try to quit or significantly reduce their use.8 This physiological adaptation to a drug is known as “dependence.”
-Heroin withdrawal symptoms are intensely uncomfortable and can make any attempt to stop using extremely difficult, physically speaking.
-Trying to stay well, or avoid withdrawal, can perpetuate the ongoing cycle of heroin abuse.9
+Over time, repeated use may lead to dependence, which is a phenomenon marked by withdrawal symptoms when a person tries to quit or significantly reduce their use.8 Heroin withdrawal symptoms are intensely uncomfortable and can make attempts to stop using extremely difficult, physically speaking, and individuals may continue to use heroin to avoid withdrawal.9

-Chronic heroin users, especially those who experience tolerance or withdrawal, are at increased risk of eventually losing control of their use and finding themselves unable to quit even when doing so is causing them numerous problems.10 This inability to control or quit using despite significant negative consequences is the hallmark of a heroin use disorder.11
+Chronic users, especially those who experience tolerance or withdrawal, are at increased risk of losing control of their use and unable to quit even when doing so is causing them numerous problems.10 Heroin use disorder, or addiction, is the continued compulsive use of the drug despite repeated negative consequences.11

 What Are the Signs of Heroin Addiction?